ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-Noise functions are random generators that are given a point and that smoothly interpolate over nearby points.
+Noise functions are random generators that given a point, returns a random sample that smoothly interpolate over nearby points.

+We're going to use noise functions to generate colors.

 -->